RLEP’s Board of Directors

 - Aleta Gadino became interested in environmental issues while living in CA in the 1970’s and early 80’s.
 She has been a supporting member of WWF, The Nature Conservancy, the National Park Foundation, Arbor Day Foundation, and many other organizations relating to natural resources and wildlife.
 Her love of nature began with camping trips in western national parks with her family.
 Her love of gardening, and, later in life, earning an Associates degree in Horticultural Technology continued that connection as she relocated to Northern VA, and finally to Rappahannock County.
 She is a member of the Rappahannock County Garden Club and a Master Gardener volunteer.
 If the name Gadino sounds familiar, it may be due to the vineyard she and her husband have nurtured since 1990 and the wines they produce at Gadino Cellars.
 Aleta is our point person with Rappahannock Schools.

 - Marshall Jones first lived in Rappahannock in 1990 and commuted to his job with the U.S. Fish and Wildlife Service in DC for many years.
-This is his sixth year on the RLEP board.
+This is his tenth year on the RLEP board.
 Marshall is with the Smithsonian Conservation Biology Institute in Front Royal and has a strong personal and professional interest in biodiversity and conservation, locally and internationally.
 Marshall is an integral member of our Education Committee.

 - Jim Manwaring with his wife Carolyn, lives on and operates a family beef cattle farm that has been in the family since 1948.
 He worked 30 years as a manufacturing engineer at the Teves plant in Culpeper.
 Jim feels that keeping family farms viable in the county is key to keeping the open spaces that we all love.
-He is our expert on Farming issues in the county and also serves on the Education Committee.
+He is our expert on farming issues in the county and also serves on the Education Committee.

-- Torney Van Acker (Dark Skies Committee) is a retired electrical engineer and capital projects development manager who has owned farm property in the county since 2002 and became a full-time resident in 2016.
+- Torney Van Acker (Dark Skies Committee Facilitator) is a retired electrical engineer and capital projects development manager who has owned farm property in the county since 2002 and became a full-time resident in 2016.
 Torney grew up on a dairy farm in northwest NJ, an area that closely resembles Rappahannock County.
 His passion is organic farming and gardening, sustainable land use and dark skies preservation.

 - Mike Wenger After a career that took him all over the world with stops in the Air Force, academe, industry, and a consulting practice, Mike Wenger came to live in the forest in Bean Hollow.
 There he, and his wife Joyce, pursue their passion for forest ecology, native plants, and wildlife habitat preservation.
 Mike is an active volunteer with the Old Rag Master Naturalists, a long-standing member of the Virginia Native Plant Society, an avid hiker, and an out-spoken evangelist for controlling non-native invasive plants in Rappahannock County.
 As a long-time educator, Mike sees education, particularly of young people, as central to protecting the natural environment of Virginia.